dskram85/d7vk/README.md

 ### Is there a way to force enable AA?

 Yes, use `d3d7.forceEnableAA = True`.
-Note that AA is natively supported, and some applications will let you enable/disable it.
-Use the above option only if you want to force enable AA globally, regardless of application support.
+Note that AA is natively supported by D7VK, and some applications will outright provide you with the means to enable it.
+Only use the above config option if you want to force enable AA, regardless of application support.
+Please also keep in mind that force enabling AA may not work well in all cases, and screen edge artifacting and/or GUI element corruption are possible consequences.

 ### Will it work on Windows?